danielgormly/drone-plugin-kube/README.md

 ## Notes:

-- The watching process after a deployment goes through is not super reliable i.e. it doesn't properly wait for new deployments to become live.
+- The watching process is not currently reliable i.e. it doesn't properly wait for new deployments to become live.
 Not entirely sure how this should behave but I think behind a flag would make sense.
 PRs welcome.

 ## Development notes
 - Kubernetes client is a little confusing with dependencies but does work with go.mod as seen [here](https://github.com/kubernetes/client-go/blob/master/INSTALL.md#add-client-go-as-a-dependency)